The Poached Pears Recipe is simple, and the results are scrumptious and sexy. How can food be sexy? It's how it makes you feel.

 This recipe is just a bit more hands-on than our Baked Pears in Courvoisier Cream because you cook it on top of the stove.
 Both recipes are terrific.
-But this Poached Pears recipe is not only delicious, it’s stunning, don’t you agree?
+But this Poached Pears recipe is not only delicious, but it's also stunning, don't you agree?
 And did I mention easy?
 You can easily impress your dinner guests if you flambé it at the table.
-We don’t bother with that part, but you might enjoy the dramatics.
+We don't bother with that part, but you might enjoy the dramatics.

 What You Need

-For this recipe, you will need a paring knife, cutting board, measuring cups and spoons, and a good, heavy bottomed saucepan.
+For this recipe, you will need a paring knife, cutting board, measuring cups and spoons, and a good, heavy-bottomed saucepan.
 Do yourself a favor and buy the best you can afford.
 You also need cinnamon sticks.

 Poached Pears Recipe

 - 2 whole fresh pears (ripe, but not soft)

 - 1 cup red wine (can be dry or slightly sweet)